WintersLt/fss16ppp/read/week4.md

 ### Improvements

 #### iv1)
-The authors could have also compared their results with using other similarity techniques than Cosine Similarity.
+The authors could have also compared their results using other similarity techniques than Cosine Similarity.

 #### iv2)
 The authors could also have taken execution trace information present in the bug reports into consideration.